Brown-University-Library/bdr_uploader_hub_project/README.md

 Create a virtual environment using python 3.12 (anything earlier than 3.10 will cause an error due to syntax updates) and install requirements.

 Create a directory called `DBs` in the outer directory.
-Then from the project root run `python manage.py makemigrations bdr_deposits_uploader_app`.
+Then from the project root run `python manage.py makemigrations bdr_student_uploader_hub_app`.
 Then run `python manage.py migrate`.
 This should create a sqlite file in the DBs directory and set up all required tables.

 Then bring up the app and log in as staff to trigger the creation of the `staffperson` profile in the DB.